igornieb/imagestorage/README.md

 ## Set-up
 You will need to install docker.

-Run terminal in project directory and type `docker compose up` command.
+Run terminal in project directory and type `docker-compose up` command.
 Django server will start on port `8000`.

 ## Tests